Naman1223/Weather-Wise/README.md

 ## API Used

 This application uses the [WeatherAPI.com](https://www.weatherapi.com/) service to fetch weather data and city suggestions.
 You must obtain a free API key from their website and configure it in the `.env.local` file as `NEXT_PUBLIC_WEATHERAPI_COM_API_KEY`.

+## Deploying to GitHub Pages

+This Next.js application has been configured for static export, making it suitable for deployment on GitHub Pages.

+1.  **Build the Project:**
+    Run the build command:
+    ```bash
+    npm run build
+    ```
+    This will generate a static version of your application in the `out` directory.
+This directory will contain the `index.html` file and other necessary static assets (CSS, JS).

+2.  **Push to GitHub:**
+    Commit and push the `out` directory (or its contents) to your GitHub repository.
+Make sure your repository is public if you're using a free GitHub account for GitHub Pages.
+    *Note: It's common to have a separate branch (e.g., `gh-pages`) for the contents of the `out` directory, or to use GitHub Actions to automate the build and deployment process.*

+3.  **Configure GitHub Pages:**
+    *   Go to your repository settings on GitHub.
+    *   Navigate to the "Pages" section.
+    *   Under "Build and deployment", select "Deploy from a branch" as the source.
+    *   Choose the branch you want to deploy from (e.g., `main` or `gh-pages`).
+    *   Select the folder containing your static files (usually `/out` or `/docs` if you move the contents of `out` to a `docs` folder in the root of your deployment branch).
+    *   Save the changes.
+GitHub will build and deploy your site.

+4.  **(Optional) Configure `basePath` for Project Sites:**
+    If your GitHub Pages site is a project site (e.g., `https://<username>.github.io/<repository-name>/`), you will need to configure the `basePath` in your `next.config.ts` file.
+    For example, if your repository is named `my-weather-app`, you would add:
+    ```javascript
+    // next.config.ts
+    const nextConfig = {
+      output: 'export',
+      basePath: '/my-weather-app', // Set this to your repository name
+      // ... other configurations
+    };
+    ```
+    After adding `basePath`, you'll need to rebuild (`npm run build`) and redeploy.
+Links and asset paths will then be prefixed correctly.

+5.  **Access Your Site:**
+    Your site should be available at `https://<username>.github.io/<repository-name>/` (if `basePath` is set for a project site) or `https://<username>.github.io/` (if it's a user/organization site and deployed from the root of the `main` branch, for example).

 ## Contributing